Marilyn Quayle: Career

 Marilyn and Dan moved back to Huntington, Indiana and opened a joint law practice, Quayle and Quayle.
 She did most of the legal work; he worked for his father's newspaper and prepared to enter politics.
 In 1976, he was elected to Congress as a Republican, whereupon they suspended their law practice.
 In 1980, he was elected to the Senate.

 In 1988, Dan was elected Vice President on George H. W. Bush's ticket.
 Throughout her husband's political career, Marilyn was "always her husband's closest and most candid advisor."
 She campaigned independently during the presidential campaign.
 During the 1988 campaign, she was often portrayed in the press as smart, cold, and tough – the power behind her husband.
 But as second lady, she played a mostly traditional role as hostess, while being an active and involved mother to their three young children.
 She also worked for causes such as early diagnosis of breast cancer (her mother died of breast cancer at the age of 56).
 With her sister Nancy, she also published a novel, Embrace the Serpent, a thriller about the wife of a vice president.

 During the 1992 presidential campaign, Marilyn was an active campaigner, delivering a speech at the Republican National Convention and spending more than 40 days on the campaign trail.
 In her speeches, she took a strong "family values" theme, and she was very popular with conservatives.
 Ultimately, Bush and Quayle lost reelection that year, and the Quayles returned to Huntington, where she joined an Indianapolis law firm.
-The couple later moved to Arizona, where the former Vice President had spent much of his formative years.
+The couple later moved to Arizona, where the former vice president had spent much of his formative years.

 In 1996, Quayle narrated an advertisement for Indiana gubernatorial candidate Stephen Goldsmith.
 In 2010, she narrated an advertisement for Georgia gubernatorial candidate Karen Handel.

-In 2011, she was reported to have phoned Arizona governor Jan Brewer about an Arizona redistricting plan that was detrimental to her son, Congressman Benjamin Quayle.
+In 2011, she was reported to have phoned Arizona governor Jan Brewer about an Arizona redistricting plan that was detrimental to her son, Congressman Ben Quayle.